 How we will deal with your complaint

 We think that it is important to investigate every complaint that we log.
-Until a site visit is undertaken it is not possible to assess the impact and significance of the problem; nor are we able to reassure complainants in those cases where no breach has taken place.
+Until a site visit is undertaken it is not possible to assess the impact and significance of the problem.
+Neither are we able to reassure complainants in those cases where no breach has taken place.

-We will concentrate our efforts on targeting actionable breaches of planning control to ensure that early and effective enforcement action is taken to resolve those matters.
-There will be cases where a breach of planning control has taken place but is unactionable by the Council.
-Generally, an unactionable case would be where we consider that on its planning merits there would be no reason to refuse planning consent should the development be applied for or where it is so small that it could not be deemed to affect any acknowledged public harm.
-In those cases, in line with national Government guidance around the enforcement of planning control we will come to the view that the breach is not expedient to pursue further.
-The circumstances of every actionable breach will be considered and swift action will be taken in those cases that result in harm that may be irreparable or where there is a significant risk to public safety.
+We will concentrate our efforts on targeting actionable breaches of planning control to ensure that early and effective enforcement action is taken to resolve issues.
+There will be cases where a breach of planning control has taken place but is unactionable by the council.
+Generally, an unactionable case would be where we consider that on its planning merits there would be no reason to refuse planning consent should the development be applied for.
+Where development is so small that it could not be deemed to affect any acknowledged public harm.
+In those cases, in line with national government guidance around the enforcement of planning control we will come to the view that the breach is not expedient to pursue further.
+Every actionable breach will be considered and swift action taken in those cases that result in harm that may be irreparable or course risk to public safety.
 Early action can prevent a further deterioration in amenity or the consolidation of an unacceptable activity.

-We will acknowledge your complaint within three working days following receipt, advising of timescale for Initial site visit and case officer contact details.
+We will acknowledge your complaint within three working days following receipt.

 On receipt of a new enforcement case it is placed into one of the three categories set out below that determine how quickly an initial site visit will be carried out.
 Currently the categories are listed 1, 2 and 3.
 These priority categories reflect the anticipated level of harm that the breach may be causing and the potential for requiring urgent action to halt any unauthorised activity.